theislab/archmap/docs/source/beta_feature/index.rst

    .. image:: ../_static/beta_feature/upload_atlas.png
       :alt: upload atlas

 6. To upload an atlas, Click on Upload Atlas button.
-You will get a form where you will have to fill in the details of the atlas.
+You will ge t a form where you will have to fill in the details of the atlas.

    .. image:: ../_static/beta_feature/upload_atlas_form.png
       :alt: upload atlas form